-Nobody likes to hear the word “cancer.”
-But Tracy Mastorakis has heard it several times.
+Hearing the word “cancer” from a doctor is a devastating shock.
+Tracy Mastorakis has heard it several times.

-First diagnosed with melanoma (skin cancer) in 2007, Mastorakis had a recurrence of her cancer in 2014 and found herself on the doorsteps of the Baystate Regional Cancer Program.
+First diagnosed with melanoma (skin cancer) years ago, Mastorakis had a recurrence of her cancer that brought her to Baystate Regional Cancer Program.

 “I felt a lump in my groin and knew exactly what it was.
-My dermatologist got me an appointment with an oncology surgeon the next day.
-I was so scared that my cancer had recurred,” said Mastorakis.
+My dermatologist got me an appointment with an oncology surgeon the next day,” says Mastorakis.

 That surgeon was Dr. Richard Arenas, chief, Surgical Oncology, Baystate Regional Cancer Program.

 “Dr. Arenas and his assistant were phenomenal,” she says.
 “They were very understanding and caring, and they tried to calm my fears the best that they could.
 Dr. Arenas told me that the fact it had been seven years between my cancers was a good sign.”

 When the biopsy came back positive, Mastorakis had surgery to remove the melanoma along with several lymph nodes.

 Beyond surgery and medical care, “Dr. Arenas and his assistant gave me emotional support and information about all the other issues that go along with a cancer diagnosis—from nutritional advice to helping me with my anxiety,” shares Mastorakis.
 She also met with oncology social worker Marlene Quinlan, LICSW, who helped her manage her stress.